floweredscarf/su25/labs/lab02/index.md

 Fill in the blanks in the `ArrayOperations` class.
 Your methods should pass the associated tests in `ArrayOperationsTest`.

-Note: Before trying to program an algorithm, you should usually try a small case by hand.
-For each of the exercises today, demo each algorithm by hand before writing any code.
+Note: Before trying to program an algorithm, it may help to try a small case by hand.
+Feel free to try this for each of the remaining exercises in this lab.

 ### `insert` & `delete`

--   The `insert` method takes three arguments: an `int` array, a position in the array, and an `int` to put into that position.
+-   The `insert` method takes three arguments: an `int` array, a position (zero-indexed) in the array, and an `int` to put into that position.
 All the subsequent elements in the array are moved over by one position to make room for the new element.
     The last value in the array is lost.